Culiacán

-Culiacán Rosales is the capital and largest city of Sinaloa in northwestern Mexico.
-It is located within the Culiacán Municipality.
-The city was founded on 29 September 1531 by the Spanish conquistadors Lázaro de Cebreros and Nuño Beltrán de Guzmán originally under the name "Villa de San Miguel", in honor of its patron saint Michael the Archangel.
+Culiacán, officially Culiacán Rosales, is the capital and largest city of Sinaloa in northwestern Mexico.
+Located within the Culiacán Municipality, the city was founded on 29 September 1531, by the Spanish conquistadors Lázaro de Cebreros and Nuño Beltrán de Guzmán.
+It was originally named "Villa de San Miguel", in honor of its patron saint Michael the Archangel.

-According to the 2020 INEGI census, Culiacán had an estimated population of 808,416, making it the 21st most populous city in Mexico.
+As of the 2020 census, Culiacán had an estimated population of 808,416, making it the 21st most populous city in Mexico.
 Its metropolitan area, with a population of 1,003,530, was the 17th most populous metropolitan area in Mexico.

-The city sits in a valley on the slopes of the Sierra Madre Occidental, at the confluence of the Tamazula and Humaya Rivers, where both join to form the Culiacán River 55 meters above sea level.
+The city sits in a valley on the slopes of the Sierra Madre Occidental, at the confluence of the Tamazula and Humaya Rivers, where both join to form the Culiacán River.
+55 meters above sea level.

 Etymology

-The name derives from the Nahuatl colhua ("ancestor" or a tribal name) and the locative –can ("place"), rendering "place of the Colhua".
+The name derives from the Nahuatl colhua ("ancestor" or a tribal name) and the locative –cán ("place"), rendering "place of the Colhua".
 Some historians alternatively interpret it as "snake place" or "crooked hill".
 The most accepted theory is "place of the colhuas", or "inhabited by the colhua tribe", and the most frequent meaning is "place of worshiping the god Coltzin".

 History

 Prehispanic era

-An ancient indigenous settlement called Huey Colhuacan dates back to Tecpatl, corresponding to the year 628 CE.
+An ancient indigenous settlement called Huey Colhuacan dates back to Tecpatl, which corresponds to 628 CE.
 The Aztecs built it during their pilgrimage.
-Its exact location is unknown, but it is assumed that it was close to the current town of Culiacáncito.
+Its exact location is unknown, but it is generally assumed that it was close to the current town of Culiacáncito.

 Founding

 The city known today as Culiacán was co-founded in 1531 by conquistadors Lázaro de Cebreros and Nuño Beltrán de Guzmán under the name "Villa de San Miguel".
-Upon their arrival in the 16th century, the Spanish found the existence of farmhouses organized in indigenous nations by the tribe of the Tahues, which brought together a group of people of the same origin and language who had a common tradition.
+Upon their arrival in the 16th century, the Spanish found that farmhouses were organized into indigenous nations by the tribe of the Tahues, which brought together people of the same origin and language with a common tradition.

 Other indigenous peoples that inhabited the original territory of Culiacán were the Tebacas, Pacaxes, Sabaibo, and Achires.

-After their war of conquest in 1531, de Cebreros and de Guzmán organized the territories acquired into three provinces.
+After their conquest in 1531, de Cebreros and de Guzmán organized the acquired territories into three provinces.
 One of them was Culiacán, which was delimited to the South by the Elota River and to the North by the Mocorito River, depending on the Kingdom of Nueva Galicia.
 Organized in this way, the territory lasted until 1786, the year in which the administration system was implemented, with Sonora and Sinaloa forming the province of Arizpe and the older province of Culiacán remaining the same.